 As you attach the new fabric to your sofa, it is very important that you pull the fabric nice and tight.
-The biggest reason some DIY upholstery jobs end up looking less than professional is that the fabric was too loose and because wrinkly and not polished looking.
+The biggest reason some DIY upholstery jobs end up looking less than professional is that the fabric is too loose and becomes wrinkly and not polished looking.

 Continue putting the new fabric on in the same way you removed it.
 You may also need to attach trim to cover some of the staples.

 My sofa originally had double welting trim that was stapled over these edges.
 I love the way double welt cord finishes off reupholstered furniture and I have a simple tutorial for making your own double welt cord.